 Skip to 0 minutes and 7 secondsHello.
 My name is Andrew Seaton.
 I'm an Infectious Disease Physician in Glasgow, and I am the clinical lead for outpatient parenteral antibiotic therapy service.
 I was involved in setting the service up in about 2001.
 When we initially set up the service, there were two main patient groups that we focused on.
 The first were short-term patients with skin and soft tissue infection and whom we would review on a daily basis to optimise IV to oral switch.
 And the second group of patients were patients with bone and joint infections.
 These were patients that tended to require longer courses of intravenous therapy.

-Skip to 1 minute and 35 secondsBut going to speak about the specific roles of the infection specialist and the management of patients in the OPAT service, first of all, it's very important about assessing the patient, assessing their suitability from a medical point of view.
-Have they got, in effect, an infection that's amenable to intravenous therapy?
+Skip to 1 minute and 35 secondsBut going on to speak about the specific roles of the infection specialist and the management of patients of an OPAT service, first of all, it's very important about assessing the patient, assessing their suitability from a medical point of view.
+Have they got an infection that's amenable to intravenous therapy?
 Is it an infection that could potentially be treated with oral therapy?
 Or do the colleagues who have referred the patient-- have they considered other diagnoses which are non-infectious and no therapy at all is required?
 So that's the first gatekeeping function of the infection specialist, to ensure the service is properly used.

 Skip to 2 minutes and 11 secondsThe second thing is to assess the other medical issues to see if there are any medical issues that would preclude the use of outpatient parenteral antibiotic therapy.
 So it might be uncontrolled diabetes, uncontrolled heart failure, or other things.
 We also think about other social issues or psychological issues that might preclude people coming onto the service.
 So this is all part of the assessment, which we do very much in conjunction with our specialist nurse.
 Thereafter, the severity of the infection-- it's very important to know that this is an infection that is not so severe that it would be dangerous to discharge them from hospital.